 Available at: Sutton

-- Breast cancer survivorship
+- cancer survivorship

-- Cancer control in low- and middle- income countries
+- cancer control in low-middle income countries

 Having qualified from Bristol University in 1998, Dr Susannah Stanway obtained an MD thesis for her work on steroid sulphatase inhibition in postmenopausal patients with breast cancer from Imperial College in 2009.
 Her oncology training was undertaken at UCLH and The Royal Marsden NHS Foundation Trust.
 Dr Stanway has been working at consultant level since 2012, both in the Acute Oncology Service at Croydon University Hospital and in The Royal Marsden’s Breast Unit.